Important Registration Instructions

 - The BRC fee is $220.

-- Please note that there are two registration forms: one for MCC and a second for the State of Connecticut, in addition to a Waiver form.
-You must completely fill out all three forms, or your registration will be delayed.
+- Please note that there are two registration forms: one for MCC and a second for the State of Connecticut, in addition to a waiver You must completely fill out all three forms, or your registration will be delayed.

 - Payment is due at time of registration.
-Registrations are accepted by mail or in-person only (in-person times and dates to be posted).
-Online registration is not available.
+Registrations are ONLY accepted through an on-campus drop box.
 You may pay using a personal check, money order, or your American Express, MasterCard, Visa or Discover Card (credit-card information must be noted on the MCC registration form).

 - Cash payments are not accepted.